 I hope you love the design as much as I do!
 But because it is brand new…things may not be working 100% right away.
 Please let me know if you have trouble with anything on the site so I can get it fixed ASAP!

 Alright, now onto the balllllssss.
 This recipe came about when I was bored one night and just started throwing ingredients into my borrowed food processor.
-I wasn’t even really planning on posting it, but after I shared on my Instagram stories, tons of you wanted the recipe.
+I wasn’t even really planning on posting these V1 Nutty Coconut Fat Bombs, but after I shared on my Instagram stories, tons of you wanted the recipe.

-I don’t blame you guys either – nutty, flavorful, easy to make, and loaded with healthy fats, what more could you want?!
+I don’t blame you guys either – nutty, flavorful, easy to make, and loaded with healthy fats, what more could you want in a fat bomb?!
 Then I realized I hadn’t measured anything the first time around, because I hadn’t been planning on sharing the recipe. *facepalm*

-I don’t count calories or macros or anything like that, but I did calculate the macros for this recipe because I figured you all would probably be curious, especially if you do count your macros – you can find all the nutritional info listed below the recipe.
+I don’t count calories or macros or anything like that.
+But, I figured some of you would be curious, so I did calculate the macros for this recipe.
+You can find all the nutritional info listed below the recipe.

 These coconut fat bombs are, as you might have guessed, made with a whole bunch of healthy fats: nuts (I used walnuts the first time, and a mix of walnuts and pecans the second), coconut, coconut butter (I used my homemade toasted coconut butter), almond butter, and a bunch of seeds.
 They’re bursting with flavor too, from the cinnamon, vanilla, salt, cacao nibs, and optionally, a little bit of maple syrup.

-The maple syrup should obviously be skipped if you’re keeping these totally Keto or if you’re on Whole30.
+Skip the maple syrup if you’re keeping these totally Keto or if you’re on Whole30.
 If you’re doing Keto and want them a little bit sweeter, you could try adding a teeeensy amount of stevia or monkfruit.
 If you’re on Whole30 and want some sweetness, 1 date would probably do the trick.
 Even without any sweetener though, these are still super flavorful and delicious.

 They come together in a flash in the food processor, and they make a wonderful pre- or post-workout snack…or just an anytime-your-hungry snack.
 In fact, in the middle of writing this post I grabbed one to snack on the fight my hunger pains.
 You could even crumble one up on top of a smoothie or bowl as well…